Naai Kutty: Plot

 In a slum in Chennai, Naai Kutty (Selvin), an orphan, is brought up by a cycle rickshaw puller.
 He spends his time drinking alcohol in the company of his friend Maari (Soori), and he does not go for any work.
 Malli (Nicole) sells flowers in a temple near the slum, and she is in love with Naai Kutty, while her friend Ammu (Sippy) treats him like her brother.
 After the death of his adoptive father, Naai Kutty decides to ride his cycle rickshaw.
-Naai Kutty then comes in contact with prostitutes who uses his rickshaw and he gets paid handsomely for his service.
-Naai Kutty starts to carry prostitutes and he eventually buys an auto rickshaw.
-One day, rowdies try to misbehave with the prostitutes in a brothel, Naai Kutty beats the rowdies up and saves the prostitutes.
-Impressed by his strength, the kingpin of the flesh trade Reddy (Jayakumaran) hires Naai Kutty as his henchman.
+He then comes into contact with prostitutes who use his rickshaw and gets paid handsomely for his service.
+Naai Kutty starts to carry prostitutes, and he eventually buys an auto rickshaw.
+One day, rowdies try to misbehave with the prostitutes in a brothel.
+Naai Kutty beats the rowdies up and saves the prostitutes.
+Impressed by his strength, Reddy (Jayakumaran), the kingpin of the flesh trade, hires Naai Kutty as his henchman.

-One day, Ammu is sold by her father to Reddy, Naai Kutty clashes with Reddy to save her and he quits his job in disgust.
-Later, Naai Kutty sells his auto rickshaw and buys a van to start a new life.
+One day, Ammu is sold by her father to Reddy, Naai Kutty clashes with Reddy to save her and quits his job in disgust.
+Later, he sells his auto rickshaw and buys a van to start a new life.
 In the meantime, Maari, who runs in the councillor election, begs Naai Kutty to lend him money for the election, but Naai Kutty refuses because he has run out of money.
 A vengeful Reddy hatches a conspiracy against Naai Kutty, and he convinces Maari to leave Malli to him.
 Malli is drugged, and wealthy clients rape an unconscious Malli in the brothel.
-Naai Kutty then meets Reddy, and Reddy gives him money to dispose of a body.
+Naai Kutty then meets Reddy, who gives him money to dispose of a body.
 At the cemetery, a drunk Naai Kutty discovers the body of Malli, and he is in shock.
-The slum dwellers who come across Naai Kutty misunderstand the situation and beat Naai Kutty to death.
+The slum dwellers, who come across Naai Kutty, misunderstand the situation and beat him to death.
 The film ends with Ammu killing Maari for betraying Naai Kutty.